George-Went/Express-Skeleton/README.md

 >**Note:** The ```{extended: true}``` function allows for the posting and parsing of nested objects/bodys (``` { person: { name: John} } ```).
 If set to ```false``` then nested objects are not allowed.

 ### Handling Form Input (For Real)

+Now that we have body-parser, we can run the code and our data will move from the clients form to our servers console!
 ```js
 app.post('/articles/add', function(req, res){